logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/data_validation.md

 ## Going further

-If you wish to find out more about how to use the data validation API or best practices for development or production pipelines in Hopsworks, checkout the [advanced guide](advanced_data_validation.md).
+If you wish to find out more about how to use the data validation API or best practices for development or production pipelines in Hopsworks, checkout the [advanced guide](data_validation_advanced.md) and [best practices guide](data_validation_best_practices.md).